Instanton Floer homology, sutures, and Euler characteristics: Heegaard Floer homology and the graph TQFT

-First, we compute $CF^-(W_1^1,\Ga_1^1|F)$.
-Since the two basepoints in $\bs{w}_1$ have the same color (also the same as $w_2$), we have From Zemke's calculation \cite[Theorem 1.7]{Zemke2018}, the cobordism map $CF^-(W_1^1,\Ga_1^1|F)$ is the canonical cotrace map, \textit{i.e.}, it sends the generator of $CF^-(\emptyset)=\mcr$ to $x\otimes x^\vee+y\otimes y^\vee$. \brem Though we only have one color in $\bs{w}_1$, we use $\mcr$ rather than $\ft[U_2]$ in (\ref{eq: cf2})to achieve the functoriality (\textit{c.f.} Remark \ref{rem: color2}).
-Thus, when applying Proposition \ref{prop: freestab} in the following computation, we do not need to add another U-variable. \erem
+First, we compute $\cfm(W_1^1,\Ga_1^1|F)$.
+Since the two basepoints in $\bs{w}_1$ have the same color (also the same as $w_2$), we have From Zemke's calculation \cite[Theorem 1.7]{Zemke2018}, the cobordism map $\cfm(W_1^1,\Ga_1^1|F)$ is the canonical cotrace map, \textit{i.e.}, it sends the generator of $\cfm(\emptyset)=\mcr$ to $x\otimes x^\vee+y\otimes y^\vee$.
+Note that the original calculation is for $CF^-$ but it is easy to extend the result to $\cfm$. \brem Though we only have one color in $\bs{w}_1$, we use $\mcr$ rather than $\ft[[U_2]]$ in (\ref{eq: cf2}) to achieve the functoriality (\textit{c.f.} Remark \ref{rem: color2}).
+Thus, when applying Proposition \ref{prop: freestab} in the following computation, we do not need to add another $U$-variable. \erem

-Second, we compute $CF^-(W_1^2,\Ga_1^2|F)$.
+Second, we compute $\cfm(W_1^2,\Ga_1^2|F)$.
 Note that the left component of $(W_1^2,\Ga_1^2)$ corresponds to the free-stabilization map $S^+_{w_1}$ and the right component is just the identity map.
-By Proposition \ref{prop: freestab}, the chain complex $CF^-(Y_2,\bs{w}_2|F)$ is chain homotopic to the mapping cone of where $u\otimes v\otimes \theta^\pm$ for $u\in\{x,x^\vee\},y\in\{y,y^\vee\}$ represents $(u\times \theta^\pm)\otimes v$.
-Then $CF^-(W_1^2,\Ga_1^2|F)$ sends any generator $u\otimes v$ to $u\otimes v \otimes \theta^+$ in (\ref{eq: cf3}).
+By Proposition \ref{prop: freestab}, the chain complex $\cfm(Y_2,\bs{w}_2|F)$ is chain homotopic to the mapping cone of where $u\otimes v\otimes \theta^{\pm}$ for $u\in\{x,x^\vee\},y\in\{y,y^\vee\}$ represents $(u\times \theta^{\pm})\otimes v$.
+Then $\cfm(W_1^2,\Ga_1^2|F)$ sends any generator $u\otimes v$ to $u\otimes v \otimes \theta^+$ in (\ref{eq: cf3}).

-Third, we compute $CF^-(W_1^3,\Ga_1^3|F)$.
+Third, we compute $\cfm(W_1^3,\Ga_1^3|F)$.
 Note that the left component of $(W_1^3,\Ga_1^3)$ corresponds to the free-stabilization map $S^-_{w_2}$ and the right component is just the identity map.
-Also by Proposition \ref{prop: freestab}, the chain complex $CF^-(Y_2,\bs{w}_2|F)$ is chain homotopic to the mapping cone of Then $CF^-(W_1^3,\Ga_1^3|F)$ sends $u\otimes v\otimes \theta^-$ to $u\otimes v$ in (\ref{eq: cf1}) and sends $u\otimes v\otimes \theta^+$ to $0$ for $u\in\{x,x^\vee\},y\in\{y,y^\vee\}$.
+Also by Proposition \ref{prop: freestab}, the chain complex $\cfm(Y_2,\bs{w}_2|F)$ is chain homotopic to the mapping cone of Then $\cfm(W_1^3,\Ga_1^3|F)$ sends $u\otimes v\otimes \theta^-$ to $u\otimes v$ in (\ref{eq: cf1}) and sends $u\otimes v\otimes \theta^+$ to $0$ for $u\in\{x,x^\vee\},y\in\{y,y^\vee\}$.